asbjornenge/cgminer-network-scanner/README.md

 # cgminer-network-scanner

+This module will;

-This module will scan you local network using `arp-scan`, check if specified `cgminer-port` is open and tries to get use the `cgminer-api` ot query the miner type.
-It return a list of miners with ip address and type.
+* Scan you local network using `arp-scan`
+* Check if specified `cgminer-port` is open
+* Try to use the `cgminer-api` to query the miner type
+* Return a list of miners with ip address and type

 ## Install